Brendan S. Jones Named Preside - GuruFocus.com

-Miami Beach, FL, May 03, 2023 (GLOBE NEWSWIRE) -- The Board of Directors of Blink Charging Co. ( BLNK) (“Blink” or the “Company”), a leading manufacturer, owner, operator, and provider of electric vehicle (EV) charging equipment and services, today announced that Brendan S. Jones has been promoted to the role of Chief Executive Officer (CEO) and President of Blink Charging.
-Michael D. Farkas will continue to serve on the Board.
-Mr. Jones joined Blink in April 2020 as the Company’s Chief Operating Officer (COO) and has been serving as its President since 2021, where he has successfully positioned the organization for future expansion.
+MIAMI BEACH, Fla., May 3, 2023 /PRNewswire/ -- The Board of Directors of Blink Charging Co.
+(Nasdaq: BLNK) ("Blink" or the "Company"), a leading manufacturer, owner, operator, and provider of electric vehicle (EV) charging equipment and services, today announced that Brendan S. Jones has been promoted to the role of President and Chief Executive Officer (CEO) for Blink Charging.
+Michael D. Farkas will continue to serve on the board.
+Mr. Jones joined Blink in April 2020 as the Company's Chief Operating Officer (COO) and has been serving as its President since 2021 where he has successfully positioned the organization for future expansion.

-Under the leadership and thoughtful direction of Mr. Farkas and Mr. Jones, Blink has restructured its sales and operations, building greater efficiencies while focusing on growing the team to meet the demand for a robust EV charging infrastructure around the world.
-During Mr. Jones’s tenure as COO and President, the Company has grown from 42 employees to over 625, with plans to continue growing as EV adoption and infrastructure demand accelerate.
-Mr. Jones has successfully launched the Company in new global markets and Blink now boasts operations in 27 countries, with offices and facilities in the United States, England, Netherlands, Belgium, Israel, and India.
+Under the leadership and thoughtful direction of Mr. Farkas and Mr. Jones, Blink has restructured its sales and operations, building greater efficiencies while focusing on growing the team to meet the call for a robust EV charging infrastructure around the world.
+During Mr. Jones' tenure as COO and President, the Company has grown from 42 employees to over 625, with plans to continue growing as EV adoption and infrastructure demand accelerates.
+Mr. Jones has successfully launched new global markets and now boasts operations in 27 countries, with offices and facilities in the United States, England, Netherlands, Belgium, Israel, and India.

 Mr. Farkas, the founder of Blink Charging, served as its Chief Executive Officer and Executive Chairman and in other executive management positions since 2009.